 sudo make prefix=/usr/local install

-Optionally, you can run Git in the terminal as well like seen above that should print out the version of Git you installed.
-Congratulations, you have compiled Git.
+Optionally, you can run Git in the terminal, as seen above.
+You should print out the version of Git you installed.
+Congratulations, you have installed Git via source.

-In this article, we have discussed the two ways to install Git on CentOS Stream using the command-line terminal.
-The first method is using the package manager, which is the easiest and quickest way to install Git.
+This article discusses the two ways to install Git on CentOS Stream using the command-line terminal.
+The first method uses the package manager, the easiest and quickest way to install Git.
 The second method is compiling from source, which is useful if you need a specific version of Git or want to install Git with custom configurations.
-Whichever method you choose, Git is a powerful version control system that can bring many benefits to your software development projects.
+Whichever method you choose, Git is a powerful version control system that can benefit your software development projects.